-Documents are important clues to the history of a region, an organization, a family or an individual.
-Protecting and preserving these documents is each generation’s responsibility.
-Below are five simple steps that will guide you in meeting this duty:
+Documents contain important clues to the history of a region, an organization, a family or an individual.
+Protecting and preserving these documents is the responsibility of each generation.

 Store boxes in locations that are cool, dry and stable, without large changes in temperature and relative humidity.
 Avoid dirt, dust and other environmental pollutants.
 Consider using humidity indicator cards or data loggers to keep track of the environment.